dali-lab/simple-contact-server/README.md

 Simple Server for Static Website Contact Forms
 ----------------------------------

 A simple contact form for static websites.
-This is a simple Flask app that uses Heroku with the Sengrid addon.
+This is a simple Flask app that uses Heroku with the Sendgrid addon.
 Based on Mandrill version from: https://github.com/ousenko/simple-contact-form